jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dc1
+id: 5ddb965c65d27e1512d44dc2
-title: Part 42
+title: Part 43
 challengeType: 0
-dashedName: part-42
+dashedName: part-43
 ---

 # --description--

-We want the `recommendedText` to say "XX Calories Recommended" where "XX" is the `maxCalories` variable that was previously created.

-Update text of `recommendedText` to use the `maxCalories` variable in a template literal along with the text "Calories Recommended".
+Append the `recommendedText` node to the `recommended` element.

-This is similar to template literal syntax previously used to create `resultText`.
+This is similar to how the `resultText` is appended to `result` previously.

 # --hints--